What are Transgenic Animals?

 Dolly the sheep was the first mammal to be cloned from an adult cell.
 In this, the udder cells from a 6-year-old Finn Dorset white sheep were injected into an unfertilized egg from a Scottish Blackface ewe, which had its nucleus removed.
 The cell was made to fuse by electrical pulses.
 After the fusion of the nucleus of the cell with the egg, the resultant embryo was cultured for six to seven days.
 It was then implanted into another Scottish Blackface ewe which gave birth to the transgenic sheep, Dolly.

-Transgenic mice are formed by injecting DNA into the oocytes or one or two-celled embryos obtained from female mice after hormonal treatment.
+Transgenic mice are developed by injecting DNA into the oocytes or 1-2 celled embryos taken from female mice.
 After injecting the DNA, the embryo is implanted into the uterus of receptive females.

 Applications Of Transgenic Animals